-Audit Log Indexing If you enable Audit Log Indexing, the system generates audit logs when you create, delete, modify, or search for an index in your Elasticsearch cluster.
+Audit Log Indexing If you enable Audit Log Indexing, the system generates audit logs for the create, delete, modify, and search operations that are performed in the Elasticsearch cluster.
 These logs consume disk space and affect cluster performance.
 Therefore, we recommend that you disable Audit Log Indexing and exercise caution when you configure this parameter.
-For more information, see Configure the Audit Log Indexing feature.Notice This parameter is unavailable for Elasticsearch clusters of V7.0 or later.
+For more information about the parameters related to the Audit Log Indexing feature, see Configure the Audit Log Indexing feature.Notice This parameter is unavailable for Elasticsearch clusters of V7.0 or later.

 This parameter corresponds to the xpack.security.audit.enabled configuration item in the YML file.
 The default value of this configuration item is false.

 Watcher If you enable Watcher, you can use the X-Pack Watcher feature.
 You must clear the .watcher-history* index on a regular basis to free up disk space.